Alicepinch/bakemyday/README.md

 STRIPE_PUBLIC_KEY| `<your_stripe_secret_key>`
 SECRET_WH_KEY | `<your_webhook_secret_key>`

-16. Back in your terminal the next time you add, commit and push any of your changes this will automatically deploy to heroku
+16. Back in your terminal the next time you add, commit and push any of your changes this will automatically deploy to Heroku

 ### AWS S3 Bucket

 1. Go to Amazon AWS and create a new account
 2. In apps search for S3 and create a new bucket
-   - Name your bucket to match heroku app name
+   - Name your bucket to match Heroku to name
    - Select region close to you
-   - Allow public access for files
+   - Allow public access to files
 3. Open bucket settings and allow static website hosting

 4. Under Permissions > CORS Configuration
-   - In permission tab, add in below cors configaration to set up required access for heroku app and S3 bucket:
+   - In the permission tab, add in below cors configuration to set up required access for the Heroku app and S3 bucket:
 ```
 [
   {